 If you really want something, you must make time for it.
 So in writing, you should devote a portion of your time to sit and do it.
 And there is that time of the day when we write best.
 It should also be the time when you get disturbed less.
 In some, it’s towards the end of the day up to late in the evening, while in others it’s in the wee hours of the morning.
 Declare that time as your writing time.
 Whatever else you need to do (like chores or games), schedule it at another time of the day.

 Write more than what you decided you should.

 Let’s face it.
-Our schedules are not always cooperative as we hope they would be.
-Some days we have unexpected visitors, on others we have to be in certain places, and still on others, we’re just not inspired enough to write.
+Our schedules are not always as cooperative as we hope they would be.
+Some days we have unexpected visitors, on others, we have to be in certain places, and still, on others, we’re just not inspired enough to write.
 The solution?
 On regular days when you have extra time, write more than you required yourself to do so.
 Try to maintain having an extra one or two articles for you to publish at the right time.